Opinion | The United States stands with the people of Burma. Our allies must, too.

 They deserve our support.
 That is why the United States will continue to stand resolutely with Burma’s people.

 Last month, I witnessed the courage of Burma’s permanent representative to the United Nations, Kyaw Moe Tun, as he spoke out against the military regime from the floor of the U.N.
 General Assembly.
 He risked everything as he decried the coup, finishing his remarks with the iconic three-finger salute used by the rebels in the "Hunger Games,” which Burmese protesters have adopted.
-Since then, I have met with Ambassador Kyaw Moe Tunto reiterate our strong support for the people of Burma.
+Since then, I have met with Ambassador Kyaw Moe Tun to reiterate our strong support for the people of Burma.

 For decades, the Burmese military has been a tool of oligarchy and suppression.
 Over the years, the Burmese people, especially ethnic minority groups such as the Rohingya and other vulnerable populations in the Chin, Kachin, Karen, Rakhine and Shan states have been terrorized, displaced and killed.